rsrasmu2/EdutainmentGame/README.md

 ------
 ----Misc:
 - "Are you a boy or a girl?" different sprite based on response - Nancy
-- Optional: "What is your name?" store and use in dialogue

 ----Overworld:
-- Cannot fight people again *if you win*
-- fix dialogue boxes to stay on screen and not block character (move to bottom?)
+- move dialogue boxes to bottom?
-- display 5 math questions per student
---- back row: increases 5 points, front row: increases 10 points, professor: increases 5 points (=100)
-- player health goes down if incorrect answer input, -Al
-- Optional: time limit on answering math questions, player loses health if time runs out
-- Optional: time limit is a bar on the screen
+- block player from walking on the front wall
+- change battlemate to classmate after the fight ("aw, I lost")
+- fix math difficulty - Nancy
+- stop sprite repeats
 - You win!
-Screen once you get your grade to 100%
+Screen once you get your grade to 100% after professor fight
+- Optional: Fix character animation clipping

 ASSETS:
 -------
 We are doing an 8-bit style!
-- classroom background - Cherie
-- Music - battle and overworld?
+- Music for overworld
 - Fight sounds
 - load screen - Nancy
-- thought bubble - Nancy

 COMPLETE:
 ---------